-You can find out more info here about the Pride of Iceland tour offered by Iceland Travel and our friends at Pink Iceland.
-They’ve teamed up to offer an amazing experience of the island all packed into five days which includes entrance to great attractions, gay friendly accommodation, transport and various meals throughout your visit .
+You can find out more info here about tours offered by our friends at Pink Iceland.
+They offer an amazing experience of the island all packed into five days which includes entrance to great attractions, gay-friendly accommodation, transport and various meals throughout your visit.
 It’s a great way to see some amazing highlights of the island with a local guide who knows all the ins and outs of this amazing destination.

 Did you know that Iceland had such a gay-friendly reputation?
 Which of the attractions above sounds most interesting to you?
 Let us know in the comments below.

-Note: This article was written in partnership with Pink Iceland and Iceland Travel, however rest assured all opinions are 100% our own and we would never sacrifice our integrity for a sponsorship.
-In fact, we’ve traveled with Pink Iceland before and can’t recommend them enough!
+Note: This article was written in partnership with Pink Iceland, however rest assured all opinions are 100% our own and we would never sacrifice our integrity for a sponsorship.
+In fact, we've traveled with Pink Iceland before and can't recommend them enough!